loppy1243/cmse401-git/homework/HW6/README.md

-All instructions herein assume being on an HPCC dev thread.
+All instructions herein assume being on an HPCC dev node.

 # Building
 ```bash
 # Make serial and MPI binaries